Pyrite at a Glance

 Meditation

 Hold Pyrite at the Solar Plexus (above the navel) during meditation to activate personal power and manifestation energy.
-Visualize golden light radiating from the stone, filling your body with confidence, determination, and the willpower to act on your goals.
-For abundance meditation, place Pyrite in front of you and focus on its reflective golden surface while visualizing your financial goals manifesting.
+Visualize golden light radiating from the stone, filling you with confidence, determination, and the willpower to act on your goals.
+For abundance meditation, place Pyrite in front of you and focus on its reflective golden surface while picturing your financial goals taking shape.
 Best practiced during the waxing moon for attracting prosperity.

 Daily Wear

-Wear Pyrite as a pendant at the Solar Plexus or carry a small piece in your wallet or purse to attract money and prevent overspending.
-Pyrite cufflinks or tie clips are popular for business settings, projecting confidence and success.
-A Pyrite bracelet on the left wrist absorbs abundance energy, while on the right wrist it projects confidence outward.
-Remove before physical activity that might chip the stone.
+Wear Pyrite as a pendant at the Solar Plexus or carry a small piece in your wallet or purse to attract money and curb overspending.
+Pyrite cufflinks or tie clips work well in business settings, projecting confidence.
+A Pyrite bracelet on the left wrist is said to absorb abundance energy, while on the right wrist it projects confidence outward.
+Take it off before physical activity that might chip the stone.

 Home Placement

-Place Pyrite in the wealth corner of your home or office (far left corner from the entrance) to attract financial abundance.
-A Pyrite cluster on your desk enhances mental clarity, focus, and business success.
-In the entryway, Pyrite creates a protective energetic barrier that deflects negativity from entering your space.
-For Feng Shui, place Pyrite in the southeast sector (wealth and abundance) or the center (health and harmony).
+Place Pyrite in the wealth corner of your home or office (far left corner from the entrance) to draw in financial abundance.
+A Pyrite cluster on your desk sharpens mental clarity, focus, and business thinking.
+In the entryway, Pyrite creates a protective barrier that deflects negativity before it enters your space.
+For Feng Shui, place it in the southeast sector (wealth and abundance) or the center (health and harmony).

 Crystal Grids

 Use Pyrite as the center stone in prosperity and abundance grids.
-Its golden, reflective energy amplifies the manifestation power of surrounding crystals.
-For a classic money grid, place Pyrite at the center with Citrine points radiating outward to broadcast abundance energy.
-Add Green Aventurine and Tiger's Eye at the cardinal directions for a comprehensive wealth attraction formation.
+Its golden, reflective energy amplifies the manifestation power of the surrounding crystals.
+For a classic money grid, place Pyrite at the center with Citrine points radiating outward.
+Add Green Aventurine and Tiger's Eye at the cardinal directions for a well-rounded wealth attraction formation.

 How Do You Cleanse & Charge Pyrite?